 Interview - Vassilis Mougios from Aristotle University of Thessaloniki

-In the AQUABIOPRO-FIT project, the Aristotle University of Thessaloniki will be focusing on the bioactivity of sport performance elixirs made from fish by-products.
+In the AQUABIOPRO-FIT project, the Aristotle University of Thessaloniki will be focusing on the bioactivity of sport performance elixirs made from fish side streams.
 We caught up with professor Vassilis Mougios to find out how his interest in chemistry lead to a career in exercise biochemistry and sports nutrition.

 What is your area of expertise?

 My area of expertise is exercise biochemistry and sport nutrition.
 In plain terms, I teach and do research on how the human body responds to different exercises at the molecular level and how nutrition can modify performance.
 Apart from having a theoretical interest, this knowledge is of great practical importance, since it allows us to improve two crucial factors: health and sport performance.
 The former (health) applies to all individuals who want to protect or improve their health through physical activity and exercise, whereas the latter (sport performance) applies to all athletes.

 How did you come to work in this field?

 As a pupil at high school, I was fascinated by chemistry and decided to study it at University.
 There, I became passionate about biochemistry and decided to specialize in it through my doctoral studies.
 My PhD research was on muscle contraction, which directed me to exercise biochemistry.
 Since exercise biochemistry is closely linked to sport nutrition, my engagement with the latter was a natural consequence.
 I find it very fulfilling to explore how diet and dietary supplements interact with exercise in terms of biochemical parameters that are indicative of health and sport performance.